 Anyone working in the police, fire, ambulance or search and rescue services could be a mental health champion, whether or not you have personal experience of mental health problems.

-We have some resources below to help you set up a network, or advocate for better mental health.
+If not, we have some resources in our toolkits below to help you set up a network, or advocate for better mental health.

-If you would like to become a Blue Light lead or know how to embed best practice in delivering mental health support in your service, our Blue Light Programme Toolkit will help.
+Our Blue Light Programme Toolkit also contains information on becoming a Blue Light Champion and how to embed best practice in delivering mental health support in your service.

 On this page, you can find: